-We have reviewed the accompanying consolidated balance sheets of Gogolook Co., Ltd. and subsidiaries as at June 30, 2025 and 2024, and the related consolidated statements of comprehensive income for the three-month and six-month periods then ended, as well as the consolidated statements of changes in equity and of cash flows for the six-month periods then ended, and notes to the consolidated financial statements, including a summary of material accounting policies.
+We have reviewed the accompanying consolidated balance sheets of Gogolook Co., Ltd. and subsidiaries as at September 30, 2025 and 2024, and the related consolidated statements of comprehensive income for the three-months and nine-months periods then ended, as well as the consolidated statements of changes in equity and of cash flows for the nine-months periods then ended, and notes to the consolidated financial statements, including a summary of material accounting policies.
 Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34, "Interim Financial Reporting" that came into effect as endorsed by the Financial Supervisory Commission.
 Our responsibility is to express a conclusion on these consolidated financial statements based on our reviews.